prakashaman717/Prakashaman_Notebook/_posts/2024-07-10-QPCR Assignment II.md

 ![alt text](<QPCR TABLE 1.png>)

 Only 2 genes that have the graph more than 1 can be quoted as the upregulated genes whetheras other are not considered as such.
-CDC42 and VEGF were upregulated.
+CDC42 and VEGF were upregulated rest were not.